saferpay/jsonapi/texts/ChapterTransaction.md

 ## <a name="Payment_v1_Transaction_MultipartFinalize"></a>Transaction MultipartFinalize

-This method may be used to finalize an authorized transaction (i.e. marks the end of partial captures).
+This method may be used to finalize a transaction having one or more partial captures (i.e. marks the end of partial captures).

 --->>>